 Probably the most notable issue with Rolex Jubilee bracelets is the immense stretch that they develop over time.
 This is particularly true for the earliest Jubilee bracelets.
 Over time, because of wear, the earlier Jubilee bracelets get a lot of stretch, even to the point where you hold the watch’s head on the side, the bracelet does almost a 90-degree turn.

 Here is an example of what we mean:

-When a bracelet gets this type of stretch, it not only becomes uncomfortable on the wrist, as the watch slides around on the wrist and doesn’t sit steady.
-But it is also a danger, as more stretch means more even more wear, tear, and stress on the bracelet, which ultimately can mean that it will break.
-Now, all bracelets will get stretch over time when used, but depending on how they are built, they may get more or less stretch.
+When a bracelet gets this type of stretch, it not only becomes uncomfortable on the wrist, but the watch slides around on the wrist and doesn’t sit steady.
+But it is also a danger, as more stretch means even more wear, tear, and stress on the bracelet, which ultimately can mean that it will break.
+Now, all bracelets will get stretched over time when used, but depending on how they are built, they may get more or less stretch.